PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 ## Offboard/Companion Computer

 PX4 can be controlled from a separate on-vehicle companion computer via a serial cable or wifi.
-The companion computer will usually communicate using a MAVLink API like the Dronecode SDK or MAVROS.
+The companion computer will usually communicate using a MAVLink API like the MAVSDK or MAVROS.

 > **Note** Using a Robotics API requires software development skills, and is outside the scope of this guide.